AbdixDev/My-Cute-Robot-Docs/examples/memberJoin.md

 Welcome @user to our cute server
 ```

 Only that?
-No. Let's also give him role @member
+No. Let's also add role @member

 ![](https://i.imgur.com/VbIS3q0.jpg)